GOHABS.com GameDay Stats Tickets/Sked Fan Zone History Hounours Archives Shop

-Montreal Canadiens Biography
+Montreal Canadiens Bio

 On December 4, 1909, J. Ambrose O'Brien founded the Canadian Athletic Club, which officially became the Club de Hockey Canadien (CHC) in 1917.